 The design brief required a minimum open area, which Arqmov solved by means of two voids with clearly defined functions: one that hosts the secondary access by means of vertical circulation (an open staircase) and supplies air flow, and another void that creates views towards the Culture Fund and, at the same time, generates cross-ventilation to the interior of each apartment and allows natural light from all directions.
 Internal balconies were added towards this inner void.

 The building floats over a basement level that houses the car park.
 At the street corner, a small public space was created with an informal seating arrangement made up of wooden cubes against a red tiled wall which lights up at night, creating a welcoming meeting place for the public.
 It is interesting to watch passers-by, whether on foot, by car or bike, interact with this space and with the active context surrounding it.
-The building responds well to the constant dynamics of the cultural, commercial and entertainment area that is Colonia Condesa.
+The Just BE Apartments responds well to the constant dynamics of the cultural, commercial and entertainment area that is Colonia Condesa.